You don't know why here I thought I was the one off the grid for the last 18 hours, and you don't know why I was asking the question.

 Well, Texas has a lot of electoral votes.

-Now, the objective here of these guys that want this mythical third party candidate.
+Now, the objective here of these guys that want this mythical third-party candidate, it's a pipe dream that a third-party candidate could win.

 That's what they're thinking.

-Demonstrate much of what I tried to explain all last fall, all during this campaign, who the establishment is, why it's more important to maintain the establishment than even win the White House or beat Mrs. Clinton,
+But these two soundbites actually illustrate quite a lot, demonstrate much of what I tried to explain all last fall, all during this campaign, who the establishment is, why it's more important to maintain the establishment than even win the White House or beat Mrs. Clinton.

-because without the establishment thriving and without the nominee coming from the establishment, therefore keeping the establishment paramount and at the top of the food chain, the people in the establishment find they're no longer at the top of the food chain and not top of the food chain.
+Because without the establishment thriving and without the nominee coming from the establishment, therefore keeping the establishment paramount and at the top of the food chain, the people in the establishment find they're no longer at the top of the food chain and they're not top of the food chain.

 And we go back to the phones to Pittsburgh.